DearestDreamWish/Global-Cyber-Warfare-Space/README.md

 Add me for trade or anything else.

-Additionally I sell or can trade with:
+I can trade with:
 1. Psychological solutions for some mental illnessess and can make more.
-These are solutions, that don't involve medicin or any intake, but only mental power or a little will/thought/feeling to go through it.
+These are solutions, that don't involve medicin or any intake, but only mental power or a little will/thought/feeling to go through it from you or another.
 It's not therapy but processing methods.
 It can be designed for you or you can have somebody make it for you with the theories and example of implementation.
 2. Ideas for new technology/innovations/projects/improvements/suggestions.
 These ideas can or can't make profit, it depends on what kind you want and based on what ever you ask for.
 3. Solutions for any problem.
 I don't know if there's restrictions yet.
 It may take some time based on the topic.
 I may even just give a list for what to know about to solve it.

-I can be paid with trade, crypto money, digital money and cash.
-For trade it's up to you what you offer.
+Trade whatever you want it's up to you what you offer, but it's up to me for accepting and making the trade.

 You can also join me and introduce you to people to something.
 It's up to you.
-It can also be the oppposite.
+It can also be the opposite.
 I am happy to join in on a project and/or learn new people.